 Pizzelles are a light, crisp, slightly sweet cookie that taste terrific plain or dressed up with your favorite toppings.
 These Chocolate Pizzelles were made with half regular natural cocoa and half special dark chocolate cocoa.
 The thin 3-inch cookies are a blank canvas waiting to be adorned or dipped.
 They’re also wonderful served with a small bowl of ice cream.
 In fact, they make a pretty wonderful ice cream sandwich too!

 Our chocolate pizzelles are great eaten plain, but so pretty decorated for the holidays!

-These are dipped in white chocolate then sprinkled with coconut, crushed peppermint, mini-chocolate chips, chopped pistachios or walnuts.
+These pizzelles were dipped in white chocolate then sprinkled with coconut, crushed peppermint, mini-chocolate chips, chopped pistachios or walnuts.
 Christmas or holiday sprinkles would work beautifully too!

-The dark cookie reminds me of an oreo without the middle.
-My husband preferred the lighter version, but I loved them both!
+The dark chocolate pizzelle cookie reminds me of an Oreo without the filling in the middle.
+My husband preferred the lighter chocolate version, but I loved them both!

 - 3 large eggs

 - 1 cup granulated sugar